 In addition to completing a packet to meet requirements for the Student Teaching Department, each student must also meet requirements established by their major department.

-All students graduating after December 2011 with a teacher certification major must receive a grade of "C" or better in all courses, regardless where they are taken, used toward graduation including general education, professional education, major and minor courses, all university required courses, and electives.
+All students graduating with a teacher certification major must receive a grade of "C" or better in all courses, regardless of where they are taken, used toward graduation including general education, professional education, major and minor courses, all university required courses, and electives.
 Furthermore, any course used for the purpose of adding endorsements to a teaching certificate must be completed with a grade of "C" or better.